-Instant Pot Pozole Rojo – Instant Pot pozole rojo is a rich Mexican stew crafted from tender pork, hominy, and a savory chili-based broth.
-You can quickly prepare our recipe and serve the delicious classic dish in no time.
-Sear the pork shoulder, prepare your chilies, and combine.
+Instant Pot pozole rojo is a rich Mexican stew crafted from tender pork, hominy, and a savory chili-based broth.
+Sear the pork shoulder, prepare your chiles, and combine.
 Then, sit back and let the Instant Pot do the hard work so you can pile your bowl high with toppings.
+If you’re craving soup, try Mexican picadillo soup next!

-Pozole is a cross between a soup and a stew and most often includes pork and hominy; other versions feature chicken or leftover turkey.
+Pozole is a cross between a soup and a stew and most often includes pork and hominy.
+Other variations feature chicken or leftover turkey.
 There are three types of pozole, each one reflecting the colors on the Mexican flag.
 Pozole rojo has a red broth, the broth for pozole blanco is white, and Pozole verde’s broth is green.

 - Avocado Oil: Sear the pork in avocado oil or another oil with a high smoking point.